0xPolygonMiden/miden-client/README.md

 - The `bin` folder contains crates that are meant to be compiled into binaries (like the CLI).
 - The `crates` folder contains the library crates that are meant to be used as dependencies (like the Rust client library).
 - The `tests` folder contains integration tests for the workspace crates.

-Note that binary name for the client is just `miden`.

 ### Makefile